 Our goal is that students earning their Ph.D. at Iowa State University are equipped with the research experience, tools and professional network necessary to succeed in their desired careers and contribute meaningfully to society.

-Over the past years, we've provided strong support to our graduating Ph.D. candidates, who have achieved placement in a vast array of academic jobs in the U.S. and abroad at universities, such as Auburn University, Kansas State University and Central University of Finance and Economics (Beijing).
+Over the past years, we've provided strong support to our graduating Ph.D. candidates, who have achieved placement in a vast array of academic jobs in the U.S. and abroad at universities, such as Auburn University, The Ohio State University, Virginia Tech, Kansas State University, Ripon College, and Central University of Finance and Economics (Beijing).
 Other graduates place at top federal government agencies like the Department of Agriculture, Bureau of Labor Statistics and Federal Housing Finance Agency.
 And many are employed at research organizations and corporations like Freddie Mac, Citigroup, Lyft, Discover and the Lewin Group.

 Don’t see the answers you’re looking for here?
 Check out these frequently asked questions.